Alec-Stashevsky/blocklength/README.md

 the current observation.
-This could occur in any time series from unemployment rates, stock prices, biological data, etc. A time series that is *i.i.d.* would look like white noise, since the following observation would be totally independent of the previous one.
+This could occur in any time series from unemployment rates, stock prices, biological data, etc. A time series that is *i.i.d.* would look like white noise, since the following observation would be totally independent of the previous one (random).

 To get around this problem, we can retain some of this *time-dependence* by breaking-up a time series into a number of blocks with length *l*.